labor-digital/lab-cli/README.md

 The ```sync``` command can be used if you deal with those projects.
 It utilizes unison under the hood to sync the files from your host machine into your container.

-When your project is not yet set up to work with unison, the ```sync``` command will show you the instructions on how to modify your docker-compose file.
+When your project is not yet set up to work with unison, the ```sync``` command will show you the instructions on how to modify your docker compose file.

 You can configure how unison works using the configuration